 This word has several meanings in recording.
 It may refer to the relative levels of the left and right channels of a stereo recording (eg. Balance Control), or it may be used to describe the relative levels of the various instruments and voices within a mix (ie. Mix balance).

 Where protection from electromagnetic interference and freedom from earth references are required, a balanced interface is used.
-The term ‘balanced’ refers to identical (balanced) impedances to ground from each of two signal carrying conductors which are enclosed, again, within an all-embracing overall screen.
+The term ‘balanced’ refers to identical (balanced) impedances to ground from each of two signal carrying conductors which are enclosed within an all-embracing overall electrostatic screen.
 This screen is grounded (to catch and remove unwanted RFI), but plays no part in passing the audio signal or providing its voltage reference.
-Instead, the two signal wires provide the reference voltage for each other - the signal is conveyed ‘differentially’ and the receiver detects the voltage difference between the two signal wires.
-Any interference instils the same voltage on each wire (common mode) because the impedance to ground is identical for each, and as there is therefore no voltage difference between the signal wires, the interference is ignored completely by the receiver.
+Instead, the two signal wires provide the reference for each other — the signal is conveyed ‘differentially’ and the receiver detects the voltage difference between the two signal wires.
+Any interference instils the same voltage on each wire (called a common mode signal) because the impedance to ground is identical for each wire.
+As there is therefore no voltage difference between the two signal wires, any interference is therefore ignored (rejected) completely by the receiver.

-A filter that removes or attenuates frequencies above and below the centre frequency at which it is set, and only passes a specific range of frequencies.
+A filter that removes or attenuates frequencies both above and below the centre frequency at which it is set, and only passes a specific range — or band — of frequencies.
 Band-pass filters are often used in synthesizers as tone shaping elements.

 The range of frequencies passed by an electronic circuit such as an amplifier, mixer or filter.
 The frequency range is usually measured at the points where the level drops by 3dB relative to the maximum.
 (See also Q)